top of page

 Ing. arch.
 Robert Gallo, ARB, SKA, CKA

 Robert's diverse background as a London-based architect with roots in central Slovakia and Italian ancestry has shaped his specific perspective within the field of architecture.
-His works, which include high-end developments in cosmopolitan areas such as London and Los Angeles and mixed-use projects in Asia and South America, reflect his adaptability to varying cultural contexts and architectural challenges.
-Robert's affinity for art in public spaces grew over time after working with local Czech artists during and after his studies, along with the numerous international competitions he had participated in.
+His works, which include high-end developments in cosmopolitan areas such as London and California and mixed-use projects in Asia and South America, reflect his adaptability to varying cultural contexts and architectural challenges.
+Robert's affinity for art in public spaces grew over time, following his work with local Czech artists during and after his studies, as well as his participation in numerous international competitions.
 These combined experiences resulted in a desire to expand beyond the architectural realm.

-3rd Prize in New Fountain in a pedestrian zone in Trnava competition
+3rd Prize in the New Fountain in a pedestrian zone in Trnava SKA competition

-1st Prize in Town Hall in Stranecka Zhor competition (with štukheil šobich architekti)
+1st Prize in Town Hall in Stranecka Zhor ČKA competition (with štukheil šobich architekti)

 registered architect at the Architects Registration Board in the United Kingdom